DimitrisGkofas/C-simple-projects/README.md

 }

 int main() {
     // C code to print the num.
-3 in the screen from the table. int table[4] = {0, 1, 2, 3};
+3 in the screen from the table.\n int table[4] = {0, 1, 2, 3};
     printf("%d", * (int * )go_to(table, 3 * sizeof(int)));
     return 0;